SAP-samples/teched2024-XP280/exercises/ex4/README.md

 After completing these steps you will have enhanced the configuration to setup SAP Build Process Automation.

-1. As the new modules comes with a few new variables we must add those to our configuration.
+1. As the new module comes with a new variables we must add them to our configuration.
 Open the `variables.tf` file, add the following code and safe your changes:

    ``` terraform
    variable "process_automation_admins" {